Surgical Procedures & Treatments

 At the Switch Eye Center, a wide variety of surgical procedures are available to patients.
 Dr. Switch diagnoses and treats a wide range of diseases of the eye.

-As an educational tool, Dr. Switch has developed a list of common eye conditions.
-Click on the links below to learn basic information about a given condition.
+As an educational tool, Dr. Switch and Dr. Rasansky developed a list of common eye conditions.
+View the information below to learn basic information about a given conditions like dry eye, lid infections, cataracts, and more.

 Procedures for Secondary Cataracts